 Business travellers might have noticed the rise of bleisure: a combo of business and leisure time.
 You can also focus on relaxing and enjoying the new culture you find yourself in, while also travelling for work.

-A corporate travel tip a lot of travellers bypass is to focus on your health.
+A business trip tip a lot of travellers bypass is to focus on your health.
 Either by opting for an accommodation with a gym or taking many breaks to stroll around, you can’t ignore this important step.

-To make the most of your business trip, pay attention to the following:
+To make the most of your business trip, some top travel tips for business travellers are:

 Also, don’t forget to pack your usual medicine (be ready to present your doctor’s prescription if needed) and supplements so you can keep your daily routine.

-Once you arrive at the office and start having your meetings, keep in mind that you’re a guest in another country and another office.
-Follow the best practices you’ve been taught before leaving or follow the lead of your colleagues.
+Once you arrive at the office and start having your meetings, some good business travel advice to keep in mind that you’re a guest in another country and another office.
+Follow the business travel best practices you’ve been taught before leaving or follow the lead of your colleagues.

 Once you return to the office after your business trip is over, there are a few things you should do to make sure you end your trip the right way and capitalise on the connections you made.